gamecreature/eso-dynamic-config/README.md

 ```

-## Settings that are stored
+## Settings/Variables that are stored

-The following settings are stored for now.
+The following settings are stored for now (by default).
-I'v experimented with some other setting, but there are settings that are problematic (wel at least on my Mac).
+I've experimented with some other setting, but there are settings that are problematic (well at least on my Mac).

 ```
 SUB_SAMPLING